schen24wm/chgden/README.md

 ## Naming convention of the files

-Pseudopotential files have the following names, which are the standard UPF formats (for Quantum Espresso use) generated from D. R. Hamann's ONCVPSP code:
+Pseudopotential files have the following names, and are actually the standard UPF formats (for Quantum Espresso use) generated from D. R. Hamann's ONCVPSP code:

 > {atomicNumber}\_{element}\_{XC}\_{kineticEnergyCutoff}\_SRL.UPF